By Ada Virnes and Niko Humalisto

 These findings have unavoidable political consequences.
 In addition to NGOs operating in a transparent manner without massive administrative costs, it appears that they comply with other human rights-related criteria set for development policy and just transition.
 They also target countries vulnerable to climate change with adaptation-oriented projects, which specifically address the challenge of allocating private climate finance.

-In fulfilling the commitments of doubling adaptation finance6 or reaching gender mainstreaming in climate finance, Finnish CSOs are pioneers.
+In fulfilling the commitments of doubling adaptation finance or reaching gender mainstreaming in climate finance, Finnish CSOs are pioneers.
 They form a diverse and indispensable addition to Finland’s climate finance.
 Their work is effective in combining climate action with multiple positive outcomes in the area of social development.
 Nonetheless, it should be noted that examining the statistical data on funding decisions does not reveal anything about the results achieved by the projects, thus limiting the assessment of effectiveness.

 The key problem, however, is that Finland – like many other countries – lacks specific policies that would steer climate finance toward achieving specific outcomes, such as disability inclusion.
 Rather, key indicators are geared to evaluating progress in terms of cumulative emission reduction or strengthening carbon sinks.
 These are highly important goals, but do not alone address the needs of those on the frontlines of the climate crisis.